publishpress/PublishPress-Capabilities/readme.txt

 == Changelog ==

+= 1.9.9 - 13 May 2020 =
+  * Compat : PublishPress Permissions - "Type-Specific Capabilities" setting was not properly synchronized with Permissions > Settings > Core > Filtered Post Types

 = 1.9.6 - 23 Apr 2020 =
   * Change : Add New Role retains capitalization as entered for role title (otherwise applies proper case)
   * Feature : Rename Role sidebar box on Capabilities screen
   * Fixed : Fatal error on plugin load if Administrator role does not exist
+  * Compat : PublishPress Permissions - Post Type selections for "Type-Specific Capabilities" were not synchronized with PublishPress Permissions under some conditions

 = 1.9.5 - 6 Apr 2020 =
   * Fixed : Fatal error loading Capabilities screen on a small percentage of installations